 What time and day of the week will my shoot be?

-Your shoot will be in the early to mid afternoon (starting as late as 3:30 in the summer if you also want to be photographed outside), and will last 3-4 hours from start to finish.
-My winter shooting days are Wednesday and Saturday, and I only book one shoot per day.
+Your shoot will be in the afternoon (starting as late as 5:30 in the summer), and will last about 2 hours from start to finish.

 I still want to lose ___ pounds.
 Am I ready for a shoot?